toblaroni/postfix-eval/README.md

 #### Info
 This was an exercise in implementing stacks and it was part of my compilers module.
 The strings that are accepted can contain +, -, \* and /.

-#### TODO
-- Change the stack so it accepts floats so that the division operator works.